RoberAgro/primer_adolc/adolc_installation.md

 # ADOL-C Installation

-This document contrains a detailed explanation of how to install the ADOL-C library in Linux.
+This document provides a detailed explanation of how to install the ADOL-C library in Linux.

 ## Requirements